Your basket is currently empty!

 Calm Corner Card

-Use the ideas below to help a dyslexic child learn:
+Use the ideas below from the Dyslexic Mum when using the ‘Calm corner’ card to help a dyslexic child learn:

 - Quiet – Find a place with little noise or music.